 Why Geoheritage Sites?

-- Preservation--Natural features we see at the surface of the Earth today represent the culmination of aeons of natural history and processes.
+- Conservation and Preservation--The quality of life we enjoy in modern society is largely dependent on use of natural resources to sustain our personal and communal lives: energy, mineral, water, and soil resources.
+The long-term health of humanity requires that we seek wise and sustainable ways for society to use our limited resources on Spaceship Earth.
+Conservation is the means for humanity to demonstrate good stewardship of Earth for the use and enjoyment of future generations.
+However, there are also those special places on Earth that are unique and irreplaceable.
+These must be protected from indiscriminate use (e.g., resource extraction, sampling, development of infrastructure).
+Preservation of these special sites provides protection from human disturbances.
+Natural features we see at the surface of the Earth today represent the culmination of aeons of natural history and processes.
 It is a rare opportunity to be able to see first-hand the products of these natural processes, and consequently, these sites must be preserved for research, education, and enjoyment of future generations.
-Given the constraints of space and time, these sites are irreplaceable in the context of human experience.
-Preservation of the geosphere is every bit as important as preservation of the biosphere.
+Given the constraints of space and time, these sites are irreproducible in the context of human experience.
+In this context, preservation of the geosphere is every bit as important as preservation of the biosphere.
 "Geodiversity refers to the variety of the geological and physical elements of nature, such as minerals, rocks, soils, fossils and landforms, and active geological and geomorphological processes.
 Together with biodiversity, geodiversity constitutes the natural diversity of planet Earth" (International Union for Conservation of Nature).
 Geoheritage sites may include:

 - One-of-a-kind natural features, entire landscapes, outcrops, rock, mineral or fossil locations that need to be preserved for exploration and discovery by future generations.
 Direct observation of natural phenomena provides important insights about the operation of the Earth system...
 "The field is where the truth resides; it is the essential core of geology.
 Models are essential figments of the imagination which must be tested by observation.
 Those who do no field work and do not gather data will never understand geology (John Dewey, in Butler, 2008)."